djeada/Numerical-Methods/notes/7_ordinary_differential_equations/picards_method.md

 and so on.
 Each iterate gets you closer to the true (infinite series) solution; numerically, you see that the coefficients of each power of $x$ converge to those in the exact expansion.

-In this example, the partial sums $y_0, y_1, y_2,  dots$ quickly converge to the **exact solution**
+In this example, the partial sums $y_0, y_1, y_2, \cdots$ quickly converge to the **exact solution**

 $$y(x) = 2 e^x - (x+1)$$

-If one needs a purely numerical approach (especially for more complicated $f(x,y)$), continuing the iteration until it stabilizes (or up to a certain tolerance/number of terms) provides a valid approximate solution.
+If one needs a purely numerical approach (especially for more complicated $f(x,y)$ ), continuing the iteration until it stabilizes (or up to a certain tolerance/number of terms) provides a valid approximate solution.

 ### Advantages